Q. When does the season start and end?

 A. Yes.
 Here are the different options:

-Group Lessons – with other adults offered same day as Basic Skills: Tuesday evenings or Sunday afternoons, and Friday evenings.
+Group Lessons – with other adults offered same day as Basic Skills: Tuesday evenings or Sunday afternoons.
 First time adult skaters can also sign up for the 5 week Intro to Figure Skating on Tuesdays and Sundays.

 OR if these times/days do not work: